Your guide to doing business in Denmark

 It is not mandatory to make employee salary payments and third party authority payments from an in-country bank account.

-The Working Days in Denmark is Monday to Friday.
+The working week in Denmark is Monday to Friday.
 The working hours for commercial and public offices are usually 37-40 hours per week.
 The working day is usually between seven and eight hours long, typically from 0800 or 0900 hours to 1600 or 1700 hours.
 Lunch breaks range from half an hour to one hour.

 Denmark lies south of Sweden and Norway and shares its southern land border with Germany.
 The country consists of the larger Jutland peninsula and an archipelago of over 400 islands - along with two constituent countries: the Faroe Islands and Greenland, lying to the west, in the North Atlantic Ocean.
 Historically a seafaring nation, Denmark first unified in the 10th century and went through centuries of territorial growth and secession - before becoming a constitutional monarchy in 1849.
 Today Denmark has grown to become a successful and wealthy nation, with one of the highest per capita income levels in the world.
 Denmark’s northern European location give it a temperate climate, but its proximity to the sea means its weather is changeable.
 The country is home to varied geographic regions, with flat grassland, forest and mountain regions and a healthy variety of flora and fauna.